-As noted earlier, community corrections in Israel operates under, what is nowadays called, the Ministry of Labor, Welfare and Social Services (Israeli Social Strength), and not under the ministry of justice, or national security.
+As noted earlier, community corrections in Israel operates under, what is nowadays called the Ministry of Labor, Welfare and Social Services (Israeli Social Strength), and not under the ministry of justice, or national security.
 This is more than just a coincidence and name, or simply an organizational structure; the decision to place community corrections under the Ministry of Labor, Welfare, and Social Services has a deep meaning to it.
 It signals the approach the country decided to take in dealing with those convicted of crimes; it is declaration of ideology that even those who broke the law, are still considered part of society, and that society is interested in their full integration and participation.
 Accordingly, and as the name suggests, much emphasis is placed on the welfare aspect of the offenders and their immediate social environment, and in the attempt to integrate them back into the labor market through vocational training and employment programs, as was described in detail in the parole section of this chapter, that is delivered by PRA.
-The recent addition to the name, found in the parenthesis, "Israeli Social Strength" adds to the narrative of "united we stand", which is handing a hand to those in need, and not leaving anyone behind, even if they harmed us.
-It is the forgiving nature that is embedded in the country's Jewish heritage that order us to treat one another as if they were family.
+The recent addition to the name, found in the parenthesis, ‘Israeli Social Strength’ adds to the narrative of ‘united we stand‘, which is handing a hand to those in need, and not leaving anyone behind, even if they harmed us.
+It is the forgiving nature that is embedded in the country’s Jewish heritage that order us to treat one another as if they were family.
 Such moto and further operation received further justification with the Dorner Committee and report mentioned earlier in this chapter.
 This committee lead by the Honorable Supreme Court Judge, Miriam Dorner, concluded that rehabilitation of offenders in the community has the ability to produce much superior outcomes in terms of recidivism and public safety, than simply incarcerating offenders, a practice that did not provide sufficient evidence to support its effectiveness (The Dorner Report, 2015).

 Yet, ideology and practice are not always aligned; While the Ministry of Labor, Welfare and Social Services aims to fully rehabilitate and reintegrate convicted offenders through its tasked agencies—probation and parole—not always such effort is welcomed by the general public, and much more effort should be devoted into educating the public to accept and welcome convicted offenders who paid their dues to society.
 Indeed, such efforts by the Israeli probation and parole are made through their restorative justice initiatives, and many well-developed programs and services, and yet it is not as easy to eliminate the stigma of being criminally convicted.
 Specifically, it is not uncommon for many to hold negative attitudes toward convicted offenders and released prisoners, and many times the limitations of supervision impede successful integration into the labor market.
 For example, while employment plays a major part in the successful rehabilitation and reintegration of offenders, the mandatory supervision at times may be viewed as a double-edge sword.
 On the one hand, supervision is helpful in keeping the offender on a straight path, one the other hand it signals employers that they are not to be trusted, or simply visiting by the parole agent is perceived as distracting the employee from doing his/ her job.
 These are issues that still pose great challenge to many, and in particular in a relatively small country where everyone can find out about anyone with relative ease.